The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Painting In A Gold Frame (signed) is estimated to be worth between £18,000 and £27,000.
-Over the past 12 months, the average selling price was £18,120, across a total of 1 sales.
-In the last five years, the hammer price has ranged from £17,653 in February 2022 to £23,908 in January 2022.
-This Planographic Print, created in 1984, has shown consistent value growth and has an auction history of 6 total sales since its entry to the market in October 2014.
+The value of Roy Lichtenstein’s Painting In A Gold Frame (signed) is estimated to be worth between £16,000 and £24,000.
+This planographic print, created in 1984, has an auction history of six total sales since its entry to the market on 27th October 2014.
+The artwork has demonstrated consistent value growth, with an average annual growth rate of 3%.
 The edition size of this artwork is limited to 60.

 Meaning & Analysis